Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: Introduction

-The work closest to our model considers scheduling parallelizable jobs with \emph{speedup functions} \cite{berg2018,berg2020hesrpt,berg2020optimal,berg2022case}.
+The work closest to our model considers scheduling parallelizable jobs with \emph{speedup functions} \cite{berg2018,berg2020hesrpt,berg2020optimal,berg2022case,Edmonds1999SchedulingIT}.
 Here, each job has an associated speedup function that determines the job's service rate on different numbers of servers.
 Of these papers, \cite{berg2018,berg2020hesrpt} focus on the case where there is only one class of jobs that all follow the {\em same} speedup function.
-The case of two classes of jobs is considered in \cite{berg2020optimal,berg2022case}, but jobs are assumed to be either non-parallelizable or fully parallelizable and the results require highly-restrictive assumptions about the job size distributions.
+The case of two classes of jobs is considered in \cite{berg2020optimal,berg2022case}, but jobs are assumed to be either non-parallelizable or fully parallelizable, and the results require highly restrictive assumptions about the job size distributions.
 Little is known in the case where jobs have more than two levels of parallelizability.

 Some further-afield work on parallel scheduling has used different models and objectives to design scheduling policies.
 Work on \emph{DAG scheduling} has considered the problem of scheduling parallelizable tasks with precedence constraints that are specified by the edges of a Directed Acyclic Graph (DAG) \cite{agrawal2016scheduling,blumofe1999scheduling,agrawal2008adaptive}.
 Much of this work considers the problem of scheduling a {\em single} DAG \cite{blumofe1999scheduling,agrawal2008adaptive}.
 For scheduling a stream of DAGs, only pessimistic worst-case bounds are known \cite{agrawal2016scheduling}.
-There is also a variety of work from the systems community on scheduling parallelizable jobs, including work on scheduling in databases \cite{leis2014morsel,wagner2021self}, ML clusters \cite{qiao2021pollux,jayaram2023sia}, data analytics clusters \cite{vernica2010efficient,zhu2014minimizing}, and data centers \cite{tumanov2016tetrisched,delgado2018kairos}.
-This work uses simple policies with no formal guarantees.
-Additionally, many systems optimize for metrics such as fairness in addition to trying to minimize response times.